gbmhunter/blog/content/posts/2018-02-26-geodesic-calculator-added-to-ninjacalc.md

-{{< figure src="/images/2018/02/ninja-calc-two-coordinate-geodesics-calculator-screenshot.png" width="450px" caption="A screenshot of the 'Two Coordinate Geodesics' calculator in NinjaCalc." caption-position="bottom" >}}
+{{< figure src="/images/2018/02/ninja-calc-two-coordinate-geodesics-calculator-screenshot.png" width="450px" caption="A screenshot of the 'Two Coordinate Geodesics' calculator in NinjaCalc."  >}}